All posts

 The question is not whether the account works — it does.
 The question is what the account's structure looks like when examined by someone who is looking for alignment between entity, residency, purpose, and activity.

 Global Solo maps these structural dimensions across Money, Entity, Tax, and Accountability — including how banking arrangements intersect with entity structure and jurisdictional positioning.
+For a detailed comparison of how specific banking platforms handle these structural patterns, see Mercury vs Wise vs Relay.

 Visual: Banking Structure Misalignment